It is a school expectation that all teachers lead worship and worship in the classroom following our school guidelines.

 The worship sessions have been graded using a school system focusing on the elements of Christian distinctiveness, engagement and enjoyment of children, accuracy of relevant knowledge and adherence to our worship policy.

-The Vicar and Curate, Collective Worship Leader and Head of School lead a collective worship session every week.
+Our Vicar (Adam), SLT and teachers lead a collective worship session every week.

 The school’s aims, as detailed in our prospectus, are underpinned by a commitment to guiding our children to an understanding of the Christian faith.
 We aim for them to leave us, having started on a spiritual journey that will enrich their adult lives.
 The motto on the school sweatshirts helpfully reminds us that with faith, we endeavour to achieve.
 This reflects the Christian context in which all our pupils strive to make progress and enjoy forming encouraging and supportive relationships.